Rough Drafts Part 2 – The Ghastly Yellow: unfiltered thoughts on sight loss so usual trigger warnings apply.

 Today we entered the second stage of the new normal where the adrenaline drops and the realisation that we cannot return home creeps into our consciousness, creating a gravity echo that leads to a deep and alarming torpor.
 Note has been taken of the warmth and safety of the bed in the morning, the unwillingness to even get into Starry Fleet uniforms; sports bras hang as wilted breastplates from the door handles, sleep-wear is seen at morning roll-call.

-The crew require greater support and acknowledgment to survive this stage of the journey.
+The crew require greater support and acknowledgement to survive this stage of the journey.
 Regular doses of sunlight, clever music and much hugging of Mitzie, the furry crew member, who is immune, thank all the Gods, to this virus.

 Several colourful soft toys including a large Pooh Bear, hang from a washing line.
 A black dog looks anxiously up at her toys.